fuzhenfz/Calculate-Temporal-and-Spectral-Envelope-of-Vowel/README.md

 Calculate temporal and spectral envelope of vowel

 These scripts are related to the following works
-Fu, Z., Wu, X., Chen, J., 2019.
-Effects of Spectral and Temporal Cues to Mandarin Concurrent-vowels Identification for Normal-hearing and Hearing-impaired Listeners.
-Submitted at the Interspeech 2019, Graz, Austria.
+`Fu, Z., Wu, X., Chen, J., 2019.
+Effects of Spectral and Temporal Cues to Mandarin Concurrent-Vowels Identification for Normal-Hearing and Hearing-Impaired Listeners, Presented at the Interspeech 2019, Graz, Austria, pp. 3083–3087. https://doi.org/10.21437/Interspeech.2019-3209

 Fu, Z., Yang, H., Wu, X., Chen, J., 2018.
 Acoustic cues utilized by normal-hearing and hearing-impaired listeners are different for Mandarin concurrent-vowels identification.
 Acta Acust united Ac 104, 792–795.
+`